-The Board of Trustees is WEA’s governing body, comprising a minimum of twelve Trustees.
-The Board of Trustees has ultimate responsibility for the strategic direction of WEA.
+The Board of Trustees is WEA’s governing body.
+It has ultimate responsibility for the strategic direction of WEA.
 Trustees are also the Directors and Members of the Company.

-The Board currently comprises fifteen Members, you can find their information on this biographies page.
+The Board must have at least four and not more than fifteen Trustees.
+You can find their information on this biographies page.

 The Board of Trustees meets at least four times a year to ensure that WEA’s activities carry into effect the charity’s object.
 Their work includes providing strategic oversight, scrutinising WEA’s financial performance and the performance of its management, agreeing budgets, monitoring the quality of educational provision and the safeguarding of beneficiaries and stakeholders, and reviewing current policies, initiatives, activities and plans.